ige-PING/public-docs/docs/clusters/Tools/jupyterhub.md

 ![](./images/jupyterhub2bisterm.PNG)

-Finallay you are connected to the a job and have acces to different kernels (pre-built: Matlab +your own : R/...)
+Finally you are connected to the a job and have acces to different kernels (pre-built: Matlab +your own : R/...)

 ![](./images/jupyterhub3.PNG)